 - Click LOG.
 The following is how the activity appears in the TIMELINE.

-Add tasks in Activity editor
+Add and Assign tasks to the Activity

 Users can add tasks in the Activity editor in the Tasks section.
 Following are some important points about tasks in the Activity Editor: